-On macOS the player and Editor logs can be accessed uniformly through the standard Console.app utility.
+On macOS, the player and Editor logs can be accessed uniformly through the standard Console.app utility.

-On Windows the Editor logs are placed in folders which are not shown in the Windows Explorer by default.
+On Windows, the Editor logs are placed in folders which are not shown in the Windows Explorer by default.
 See below.

-On Windows, the Editor log file is stored in the local application data folder <LOCALAPPDATA>\Unity\Editor\Editor.log, where LOCALAPPDATA is defined by CSIDL_LOCAL_APPDATA.
+On Windows, the Editor log file is stored in the local application data folder <LOCALAPPDATA>\Unity\Editor\Editor.log, where <LOCALAPPDATA> is defined by CSIDL_LOCAL_APPDATA.

 See in Glossary application found in Android SDK/platform-tools directory with a trailing logcat parameter:

 $ adb logcat